nospy-utils/nospy-pomodoro/README.md

 No-Spy Pomodoro Countdown is a bare-minimum implementation by design.

-* it doesn't code obfuscation - so you know what's in there.
+* it doesn't use code obfuscation - so you know what's in there.
 * it doesn't send your data anywhere - hallelujah
 * it doesn't need to be beautiful - just functional.
+* it doesn't have any ads

 You can understand what it does and change you want without spending hours trying to figure out what new frontend trend